-Although women in LAC are very entrepreneurial (often out of necessity), they struggle to get the right finance and support for their businesses.
-Lack of access to capital is perceived as the main reason for women-led businesses to fail and the region has the second highest failure rate of women-owned businesses globally.
-The credit gap in LAC is significant, at US\$5bn for women micro businesses and US\$93bn for women-led SMEs.
-Women entrepreneurs with innovative, scalable, high-growth business are not receiving sufficient debt or equity financing.
+Although women in LAC are very entrepreneurial (often out of necessity)7, they struggle to get the right finance and support for their businesses.
+Lack of access to capital is perceived as the main reason for women-led businesses to fail and the region has the second highest failure rate of women-owned businesses globally.8 The credit gap in LAC is significant, at US\$5 billion for women-owned micro businesses and US\$93 billion for women-led small and medium-sized enterprieses (SMEs).9 Women entrepreneurs with innovative, scalable, high-growth business are not receiving sufficient debt or equity financing.

 For example, the LAC impact investing industry (which invests for financial as well as social impact returns) has invested only 10% of capital into women-led businesses.
-However, gender lens investing for women-led businesses's access to finance is emerging in LAC across asset classes.
-In the public markets, gender bonds are increasing the flow of capital to women.
+10 However, gender lens investing for women-led businesses's access to finance is emerging in LAC across asset classes.

+In the public markets, gender bonds are also increasing the flow of capital to women.
 They draw upon lessons learnt from sustainable, green and social bonds.
 These bonds are new investment instruments for socially responsible investors interested in promoting gender equality.

 In the private markets, the microfinance sector and community development financial institutions have traditionally focused on women borrowers and have a strong history in LAC.
-Commercial banks have worked with institutional investors, including multilateral development banks (MDBs), to address the Small and Medium Enterprise (SME) credit gap facing women-led businesses in LAC.
-These banks offer targeted lending lines and technical assistance to women-led SMEs.
-In addition other private markets investments such as Venture Capital (VC) and Private Equity (PE) Funds are growing very fast in the region especially in Brazil, Mexico and Colombia.
-In 2017, VC investments surpassed \$1 billion in Latin America.
-Although pioneering funds are operating with a gender lens and several impact investment VC funds are conscious of the importance of gender diversity in their entrepreneurship portfolio and team, the PE/VC industries in LAC do not proactively consider gender in investment analysis.
-On a positive note, the entrepreneurship ecosystems in the region are becoming increasingly gender-aware, with many networks and capacity-building organizations for women entrepreneurs created in the last few years, as well as
+Commercial banks have worked with institutional investors, including Multilateral Development Banks (MDBs), to address the SME credit gap facing women-led businesses in LAC.
+These banks offer targeted lending lines and technical assistance to such SMEs.
+In addition, other private markets investments such as Seed Capital (SC), Venture Capital (VC) and Private Equity (PE) Funds are growing very fast in the region especially in Brazil, Mexico and Colombia.
+In 2017, VC investments surpassed \$1 billion in Latin America.11

+Although pioneering funds are operating with a gender lens and several impact investment VC funds are conscious of the

-6. Includes erasing the current gaps in labor participation rates, hours worked, and representation within each sector.
+^{6.} Includes erasing the current gaps in labor participation rates, hours worked, and representation within each sector.
 McKinsey Institute, The Power of Parity.
 How advancing women's equality can add \$12 trillion to global growth, 2015.

-7. Global Entrepreneurship Monitor.
-Informe mundial 2017/18.
+^{7.} Global Entrepreneurship Monitor.
+Global Report 2017/18.